microsoft/vscode-webview-ui-toolkit/docs/api-report.md

 import type { Container } from '@microsoft/fast-foundation';
 import { DataGrid as DataGrid_2 } from '@microsoft/fast-foundation';
 import { DataGridCell as DataGridCell_2 } from '@microsoft/fast-foundation';
+import { DataGridCellTypes } from '@microsoft/fast-foundation';
 import { DataGridRow as DataGridRow_2 } from '@microsoft/fast-foundation';
+import { DataGridRowTypes } from '@microsoft/fast-foundation';
 import { DesignSystem } from '@microsoft/fast-foundation';
 import { Divider as Divider_2 } from '@microsoft/fast-foundation';
+import { DividerRole } from '@microsoft/fast-foundation';
+import { SelectPosition as DropdownPosition } from '@microsoft/fast-foundation';
 import { FoundationElementDefinition } from '@microsoft/fast-foundation';
 import { FoundationElementRegistry } from '@microsoft/fast-foundation';
+import { GenerateHeaderOptions } from '@microsoft/fast-foundation';
 import { ListboxOption } from '@microsoft/fast-foundation';
 import { ListboxOptionOptions } from '@microsoft/fast-foundation';
 import { OverrideFoundationElementDefinition } from '@microsoft/fast-foundation';
 import { ProgressRingOptions } from '@microsoft/fast-foundation';
 import { Radio as Radio_2 } from '@microsoft/fast-foundation';
 import { RadioGroup as RadioGroup_2 } from '@microsoft/fast-foundation';
+import { Orientation as RadioGroupOrientation } from '@microsoft/fast-web-utilities';
 import { RadioOptions } from '@microsoft/fast-foundation';
 import { Select } from '@microsoft/fast-foundation';
 import { SelectOptions } from '@microsoft/fast-foundation';